Tawau: Air

-Before 2001, Tawau was served by the old airport located in North Street (Jalan Utara).
-The first flight was commenced in September 1953.
-By the 1960s, the airport was used for small aircraft such as the Fokker 27.
-The runway was widened in the 1980s, allowing it to operate Boeing 737s.
-In the early 1970s, the airport received scheduled international flights operated by Bouraq Indonesia Airlines to Tarakan and Balikpapan, Indonesia.
-By mid-90s, the international destinations of the airport was expanded to include Makassar by Merpati Nusantara Airlines.
-There was a fatal accident in 1995 when Malaysia Airlines Flight 2133, a Fokker 50, crashed due to pilot error on landing, leading to 34 fatalities.
-A Cessna 208 Caravan crashed on takeoff in 1995 and MAS Boeing 737-400 skidded off the runway in 2001, neither causing fatalities.
-The airport was closed when the new Tawau airport opened.
+Before 2001, Tawau was served by an older airport located on North Street (Jalan Utara).
+The airport's first flight took place in September 1953.
+During the 1960s, it handled small aircraft such as the Fokker 27.
+In the 1980s, the runway was widened to accommodate Boeing 737s.
+In the early 1970s, the airport began receiving scheduled international flights operated by Bouraq Indonesia Airlines to Tarakan and Balikpapan, Indonesia.
+By the mid-1990s, international destinations expanded to include Makassar served by Merpati Nusantara Airlines.

+The old airport experienced a fatal accident in 1995 when Malaysia Airlines Flight 2133, a Fokker 50, crashed due to pilot error during landing, resulting in 34 fatalities.
+Additionally, a Cessna 208 Caravan crashed on takeoff in 1995, and a MAS Boeing 737-400 skidded off the runway in 2001, though neither of these incidents caused fatalities.
+The old airport was closed when the new Tawau Airport opened.

+Sea

-There are several daily ferry service from northeastern Kalimantan to the town's sea port, linking the town to Sungai Nyamuk, Nunukan and Tarakan.
-This route has been used for smuggling subsidised goods from the town to certain parts in Indonesia, especially southern Sebatik, by Indonesian smugglers as this area is highly dependent on Tawau.
+There are multiple daily passenger ferry service to the town's sea port, linking the town directly to Sungai Nyamuk, Nunukan and Tarakan in North Kalimantan, Indonesia as well as to Bongao, Tawi-Tawi in the Philippines.

+The maritime route has also being used for smuggling subsidised goods from the town to certain parts in Indonesia, especially southern Sebatik, by Indonesian smugglers as this area is highly dependent on Tawau.
 Many Indonesians near the international border choose to seek medical treatment in the town due to the lower cost and better facilities, compared to other Indonesian towns.